| |

 from spun glass.
 Often, old car windshields are used to make the

 I use fiberglass continuous roving.
+This

 I crochet the fiberglass dry, right off the spool.
-I

-use a standard 6mm, US J-10, crochet hook.
+I use a standard 6mm, US J-10, crochet hook.

 I create the crocheted cloth.
 The story